In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a Covid-19 vaccine for kids

 Currently, Covid-19 vaccines are only approved for children 12 and older, which has stirred concern among health experts as cases in children increase, school years begin and the more transmissible Delta variant spreads.

 Nearly 26% of all Covid-19 cases nationwide are reported in children, according to recent data published by the American Academy of Pediatrics.
-And an average of 266 children were hospitalized with Covid-19 every day last week, according to Sunday's data from the US Centers for Disease Control and Prevention (CDC).
+And an average of 266 children were hospitalized with Covid-19 every day last week, according to Sunday's data from the CDC.

-Once the data from Pfizer/BioNTech is in, it will have to go through two committees, one for the US Food and Drug Administration (FDA) and one for the CDC, CNN Medical Analyst Dr. Johnathan Reiner said Sunday.
+Once the data from Pfizer/BioNTech is in, it will have to go through two committees, one for the FDA and one for the CDC, CNN medical analyst Dr. Johnathan Reiner said Sunday.
 If the data comes in this week, it would likely be in committee by the end of October, he added.

 And there is a lot of data for them to look at, he said.